-MidTerm examination will cover material from the first half of the course, chapter 1 - 7.
+MidTerm examination will cover material from the first half of the course, chapter 1 thru 7.

 Final Exam:

-The final exam will focus on material covered in the second half of the course, chapters 8 - 14.
-Connect Based Assignments:
+The final exam will focus on material covered in the second half of the course, chapters 8 thru 14, but will include some questions that are comprehensive in nature.